Predicting Out-of-Domain Generalization with Neighborhood Invariance: Introduction

-Directly estimating the generalization of a trained model on test data is one approach to this problem~\citep{deng2020labels, 2021arXiv210613799J, Deng:ICML2021, 2022arXiv220104234G}.
-However, these methods are typically calculated based on the output predictive distribution of a model, which can become poorly calibrated in out-of-domain settings.
-Complexity measures are one potential set of tools to better fundamentally understand model generalization.
-Typically, these measures aim to theoretically bound generalization capacity~\citep{vapnik1971uniform, bartlett2003rademacher, mcallester1999pac, neyshabur2017exploring, dziugaite2017computing, pmlr-v40-Neyshabur15} or directly predict generalization~\citep{Keskar2016, pmlr-v89-liang19a, NIPS2015_eaa32c96, schiff2021predicting, jiang2019predicting}, and are useful in reasoning about a model beyond its performance on a specific known test set.
-However, these methods often rely on a strong set of assumptions such as matching train/test distributions, labelled test data \citep{schiff2021predicting}, access to model weights \citep{pmlr-v40-Neyshabur15,bartlett2017spectrally,neyshabhur2017pac}, model gradients \citep{jiang2019predicting}, and training data \citep{Keskar2016}.
-In real world settings we are often given access only to a black box model and unlabeled data sampled from an unknown distribution.
-In these cases where it is potentially \textit{more} important to have robust measures of model complexity, existing complexity measures cannot be used.
+One line of work aims to theoretically bound generalization capacity~\citep{vapnik1971uniform, bartlett2003rademacher, mcallester1999pac, neyshabur2017exploring, dziugaite2017computing, pmlr-v40-Neyshabur15} or directly predict generalization~\citep{Keskar2016, pmlr-v89-liang19a, NIPS2015_eaa32c96, schiff2021predicting, jiang2018predicting}, and are useful in reasoning about a model beyond its performance on a specific known test set.
+However, these methods work only when train and test distributions are the same, and often rely on a strong set of assumptions such as access to labelled test data \citep{schiff2021predicting}, model weights \citep{pmlr-v40-Neyshabur15,bartlett2017spectrally,neyshabhur2017pac}, model gradients \citep{jiang2018predicting}, and training data \citep{Keskar2016}.
+More recent work aims to estimate the generalization of a trained model on unlabelled test data directly~\citep{deng2020labels, 2021arXiv210613799J, Deng:ICML2021, 2022arXiv220104234G}.
+However, these metrics are typically calculated based on the output logits of a model on individual examples, which can become poorly calibrated in out-of-domain (OOD) settings \citep{morteza2022provable}.
+In real world settings, we require a robust measure of generalization that can be applied across a wide range of test distributions and where we are often given access only to a black box model.

-In this paper we propose a \textit{local manifold smoothness} complexity measure that provides a generalization metric when existing complexity measures cannot be calculated.
-Our smoothness measure is defined as the sensitivity of a classifier's output to local perturbations along the data manifold.
-We expect a smoother classifier that is less sensitive in this manifold neighborhood to generalize better than a less smooth classifier that is more sensitive in the same neighborhood.
-Empirically, we generate samples in the local manifold neighborhood using data augmentation, and define sensitivity as the fraction classified into the most commonly predicted class among these samples.
-Since our method depends only on the existence of a data augmentation method, it can be used in a wide range of experimental settings.